 CDD financial problems can really only be helped in a few ways.
 One, an increase in demand for real estate within that district creates the needed revenue to cover bond payments.
 Or, as has happened in several instances, the bad debt along with the land and improvements on it are bought at such a large discount that the new owners are able to go in and build the community and sell homes at prices that rival those of foreclosures and short sales that have flooded the market.

 But just because a certain area is in high demand, it doesn’t necessarily mean their CDD’s aren’t at risk.
 A perfect example of this is The Villages, home to several CDD’s.
-As you probably know, The Villages is the most popular retirement community in Florida and probably the whole United States right now.
-Homes continue to sell there at a fast pace, despite the overall economy and real estate market.

 According to the Governor: